dapr/dapr/docs/development/development.md

 ### Attach Debugger to running binary

-This is useful to debug actions when the process is running.
+This is useful to debug dapr when the process is running.

-1. Build actions binaries for debugging
+1. Build dapr binaries for debugging
-   With `DEBUG=1` option, actions binaries will be generated without code optimization in `./dist/{os}_{arch}/debug/`
+   With `DEBUG=1` option, dapr binaries will be generated without code optimization in `./dist/{os}_{arch}/debug/`

 ```bash
 $ make DEBUG=1 build
 ```

 2. Create component yaml file under `./dist/{os}_{arch}/debug/components` e.g. statstore component yaml
-3. Run actions runtime
+3. Run dapr runtime
 4. Find the process id and attach the debugger

 ```bash